Content from Why Python Packages?

 Yay! happy day! 😀

-This command will: - Ensure that the required environment is installed (creating or updating it if necessary). - Run the start task exactly as defined in your configuration file.
+- Ensure that the required environment is installed (creating or updating it if necessary).

 This provides a convenient and reproducible way to launch your project without needing to manually manage dependencies or commands.
 You can check the example project here